bktong/FlatIron-Project-5-March-Madness/ReadMe.txt

 This project used Python 3.7 and incorporated multiple python packages available at www.anaconda.com

 #Data:
-Kaggle Dataset:  www.kaggle.com
+- Kaggle Dataset:  www.kaggle.com
 A lot of the data files provided by Kaggle were very large.
 This repo only kept datasets we used for this project.
-The larger unused files can still be found at kaggle.com
+- The larger unused files can still be found at kaggle.com
-Sponsorship:   scraped off internet, multiple sources
+- Sponsorship data:   scraped off internet, multiple sources, primarily from google images taken during the current season.
+It should be noted that multiple teams have switched sponsors when their contracts are up.
+The data available is ONLY up to date as of March 2020.
+- Additional Notebooks were created for my personal exploration, and not necessary for the project itself.

 #How to Run Model
 First run "Project 5 - March Madness Data Prep.ipynb" Jupyter Notebook to create our dataset.